BMClab/BMC/README.md

-# Notes on Scientific Computing for Biomechanics and Motor Control
+# BMC - Notes on Scientific Computing for Biomechanics and Motor Control

 Marcos Duarte and Renato Watanabe